On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: General theory for random design regression

 where

 then for any $D,N\ge 1$ satisfying $D\le \mathcal R_N$, we have as well as

 \end{lem}

-Inspection of the proof shows that for the first inequality (\ref{eq:emp:lb}), the terms involving $c_{max}$ can be removed from the definition of $\mathcal R_N$.
+Inspection of the proof (given in Section \ref{subsec:conc:pf}) shows that for the first inequality (\ref{eq:emp:lb}), the terms involving $c_{max}$ can be removed from the definition of $\mathcal R_N$.
 In the sequel we will restrict considerations to the event

 whose $P_{\theta_0}^N$-probability is controlled by Lemma \ref{youtube}.